2010

 Full Little Sichuan Image Set

-Dry cooked String Beans ($7.95) were a solid rendition of classic green beans.
+Dry cooked String Beans ($8.95) were a well done rendition of classic green beans.
 Ample quantity and decent quality.

 Little Sichuan San Mateo Spicy Sichuan Cold Noodles

-Spicy Sichuan cold noodles ($6.45) is a classic dish that still retains the recipe of the old owner.
+Spicy Sichuan cold noodles ($7.25) is another classic dish that still retains the recipe of the old owner.
 They mix up the thin egg noodles, minced pork, and sliced cucumbers at your table.
 A very good rendition of the classic.
 Noodles are bought not made here.

 Clear Wide Noodles ($8.95) were a bit greasy but made with nice sweet potato based noodles, green onions, and shredded beef.
 A good portion size.